MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsConversationHistoryConfiguration.md

 ```

 ## DESCRIPTION
-Prior to the release of Skype for Business Server 2015, conversation histories were stored in the Conversation History folder in users's mailbox, written by the rich client.
+Prior to the release of Skype for Business Server, conversation histories were stored in the Conversation History folder in users's mailbox, written by the rich client.
 This made it difficult to access the conversation history from mobile devices because the Conversation History folder is typically not replicated to mobile devices.
-With Skype for Business Server 2015, conversation histories and missed IM notifications can be stored on the server in user mailboxes, which makes them easily accessible from mobile devices.
+With Skype for Business Server, conversation histories and missed IM notifications can be stored on the server in user mailboxes, which makes them easily accessible from mobile devices.
 Administrators can manage the server-side processing of these conversation histories by using the conversation history configuration settings.
 Just keep in mind that a single, global, collection of these settings is used to manage conversation histories throughout your deployment.
 There is no option for creating additional conversation history settings at the site, service, or per-user scope.

 ## EXAMPLES

-### -------------------------- Example 1 -------------------------- (Skype for Business Server 2015)
+### -------------------------- Example 1 --------------------------
 ```
+Get-CsConversationHistoryConfiguration
 ```

 The command shown in Example 1 returns the conversation history configuration settings for the organization.
 Note that you will always get back just one collection of settings; that's because Skype for Business Server 2015 limits you to a single, global collection of conversation history settings.

-Get-CsConversationHistoryConfiguration

 ## PARAMETERS